 It usually does not cause serious complications, but a sudden, very high fever or a prolonged fever can be dangerous.
-Due to which the following complications can occur:
+Due to this, the following complications can occur:

 Hallucinations – Adults are more prone to delusions from rising body temperature than children.
 It’s possible that your child may start seeing things that aren’t really there because of a fever (like seeing dolls flying in his room or insects walking all over him).
 Confusion is more likely to occur when the temperature is 102 degrees F or higher.

 Fever attacks – When children have fever attacks, during that time their body starts to feel convulsive, stiff or shivering, which is especially due to fever in children. (“Febrile” comes from the Latin word “fabris”, which means fever).
 About 2 to 5 percent of children experience this febrile seizure.
 In children who have had fever attacks before, 30 to 40 percent of children may experience such seizures again.